Moth13/jump_invokes/README.md

 As said, a swagger is integrated.
 Don't forget to generate it in case of local build.

 It will be accessible at `{your_base_url}:{your_port}/docs/index.html`

+## To be done

+Future development can include some securities tools (JWT token, maybye ory/keto usage on the deployment steps).

+Integration into a helm chart and an ansible tool should be done too.